General Weak Limit for Kahler-Ricci Flow: Further Remarks

 \begin{conjecture}

 For the flow (\ref{eq:krf}) with singularity at $T<\infty$, $u\geqslant -C$ for $t\in [0, T)$.

 \end{conjecture}

-There is also this basic question regarding singularities of K\"ahler-Ricci flow: {\it are they always along analytic varieties?} A little discussion with Professor Fr\'ed\'eric Campana brought this to my attention.
+Notice that the conjecture is on the classic K\"ahler-Ricci flow, i.e., about the canonical class $K_X$.
+For the more general flow discussed in Section 4, the situation is known to be different by Serre's example.
+The confidence mostly comes from the cases from algebraic geometry consideration, in which the conjecture is known to hold as discussed in Subsection 2.1.
+Also, there is the natural relation with the conjectures on the singularity type of the K\"ahler-Ricci flow in \cite{song-weinkove-notes}, as illustrated by the discussion in Subsection 2.3.

-In the global volume collapsing case, this is of course the case because the singularity should be developed everywhere on $X$.
-So the non-collpasing case is the interesting one, where the weak flow limit is available for both finite and infinite time singularities case from this work.
+Furthermore, there is this fundamental problem regarding the singularities of the K\"ahler-Ricci flow: {\it are they always developed along analytic varieties?} A little discussion with Professor F. Campana brought this to my attention.